-Sky-rocketing energy bills for life sciences
+Skyrocketing energy bills for life sciences

-Life sciences are considered as the second largest energy-intensive sector, with data centres taking the first place.
-This is mainly caused by the large amounts of energy laboratories consume to power their laboratories, driven by the number of air changes per hour, cleanrooms, heating, and other air conditioning systems.
-The US Pacific Gas and Electric Company estimates that in the US, laboratories can consume five to ten times the amount of energy used in typical offices.
-Some specialty laboratories can even consume as much as 100 times more than a commercial building of the same size.
+Life sciences are considered as the second largest energy intensive sector, data centres taking the first place.
+This is mainly caused by the large amounts of energy laboratories consume to power their laboratories, driven by the number of air changes per hours, cleanrooms, heating, and other air conditioning systems.
+The US Pacific Gas and Electric Company estimates that in the US laboratories can consume five to ten times the amounts of energy used in typical offices.
+Some specialty laboratories, can even consume as much as 100 times greater than a commercial building of the same size.